vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/02_PART-A/07_ANNEXURE_I_PROCEEDINGS_OF_THE_FIRST_MEETING.md

 31. Era.

 The Chairman pointed out that the Vikrama era was never used by astronomers and in different States, there were different year beginnings for the Vikrama Samvat era.
-For all calculations the Indian astronomers have always used the saka era.
+For all calculations the Indian astronomers have always used the śaka era.

-Dr. Daftari said that the Siddhantas used the Kaliyuga era.
+Dr. Daftari said that the Siddhāntas used the Kaliyuga era.
 Sri Karandikar was of the opinion that either Kali or Kalpa era should be used.

-The Committee resolved that the current Saka Era should be adopted for the reformed Indian calendar.
+The Committee resolved that the current śaka Era should be adopted for the reformed Indian calendar.

 29. Vernal Equinox & Winter Solstice.